visciang/dataspecs/README.md

 ## Type coercion

-The following types coercion are applied:
+The following types coercion are implicitly applied:

 ### float()